-The most atomistic unit of digital audio is a sample - a single value that in most cases range from -32,000 - 32,000 and are stored at 44,100 values per second.
+The most atomistic unit of digital audio is a sample - a single value that in most cases range from -32,000 to 32,000 and are stored at 44,100 values per second.
 Custom software was written to sort my entire music library, nearly 23 days long, by sample values using the supercomputing facilities at the Holland Computing Center.

 The result is a single A440 square wave that follows the volume of my library from the loudest to the quietest.
 Since this is a one-to-one process that simply rearranges the data from my library, the resulting waveform is a sample-accurate graph and a highly dense, austere sonic drone.

-Created in collaboration with the Holland Computing Center - thanks to Adam Caprez and Ashu Guru for their assistance with this project.
-Programming was mostly done in C using the built-in qsort function and memory-mapping to handle the large files.
+Created in collaboration with the Holland Computing Center — thanks to Adam Caprez and Ashu Guru for their assistance with this project.

 22 days, 22 hours, 25 minutes, 28 seconds